 Factors influencing the migration and swimming depth of Atlantic salmon kelts Salmo salar L. within the York Estuary and Gaspe Bay (Quebec, Canada), and in the Gulf of St. Lawrence between Gaspe Bay and the Strait of Belle Isle (Newfoundland, Canada) were studied using acoustic telemetry.
 In 2006 and 2007, a total of 49 kelts were tagged with acoustic transmitters equipped with depth sensors, released in the river delta leading into the estuary, and tracked using a fixed receiver array within the estuary and the bay.
 A large variation in migratory behavior existed, with some kelts making a direct, strongly oriented traverse across the estuary and bay, and others showing multiple changes in orientation.
 There was long-term residence (typically several weeks) in the river delta and rapid migration once kelts reached the estuary and bay resulting from seaward swimming, with a net seaward movement even on a flood tide.
 Diving was more frequent during daytime.
-It was hypothesized that diving may have been related to feeding and/or the identification of more temporally consistent sub-surface salinity gradients or current flow directions.
+It was hypothesized that diving may have been related to feeding and/or the identification of more temporally consistent subsurface salinity gradients or current flow directions.
 The patterns of migration within the coastal zone were similar to those identified for smolts, implying a universal pattern of coastal zone migratory behavior in both smolts and kelts.
 Migration speed within the marine habitat was dependent on date of departure from Gaspe Bay, which in turn was dependent on the length of time kelts had remained in the delta.
 It was hypothesized that extended feeding within the delta allowed kelts to improve their physical condition, enabling them to migrate more rapidly in the marine habitat.

-D .
-1 C 1

-Party or relevant jurisdiction Canada Scotia Fundy Region

-NGO (Atlantic Salmon Federation)/DFO collaboration (St. Andrews

-Biological Station)

-Title of project Tracking experimentally 'escaped' farmed salmon

-Objective of research project Determine the course tracks and fates of sonically tagged farmed

-l J salmon released in winter and spring

-Brief description of research Salmon were obtained from a commercial grower in Cobscook Bay,

-project Maine, fitted with tags and released.
-Their short-term displacements

-were compared to current circulation models developed by DFO for

-the region.
-Receivers were placed in rivers during the spawning

-season to determine if the fish survived to enter them.
-Results were

-used to evaluate the potential to recapture escaped farmed salmon in

-this fast (3kn - 5kn) environment.

-Dates during which research took place Winter/spring 2005

-Area in which research took Cobscook Bay, Maine, USA; Quoddy Region, NB, Canada

-place

-Estimated number and weight 400 fish, tagged and released

-of salmon retained

-Resources 0114,000 5

-Estimated cost of the research project Approx. £114,000 for operations, salaries and acoustic tags

-Approx. £68,000 for receiver arrays

-Approx £91,000 for smolt wheels (Partner contribution: 6 wheels and their operation)

-Total Approx £273,000

-Principal Supporting Partners:

-Heritage Salmon

-Number of participating 8

-scientists

-Name of coordinating Dr. Fred Whoriskey:

-scientist in charge of asfres@nb.aibn.com

-project

-Details of research Small boats (less than 20 feet in length)

-vessels, e.g. name, Chartered fishing vessel (approx 35 feet) for gear deployment

-registration, call sign and

-description of vessel

-Type and amount of gear Up to 76 VR 2 acoustic receivers

-and other equipment to 400 acoustic tags

-be used

-Details of any

-collaborating countries
+Douter on malouse of the site 45 of Comodo Party or relevant jurisdiction Canada Scotia Fundy Region NGO (Atlantic Salmon Federation)/DFO collaboration (St. Andrews Biological Station) Title of project Tracking experimentally 'escaped' farmed salmon Objective of research project Determine the course tracks and fates of sonically tagged farmed salmon released in winter and spring Brief description of research project Salmon were obtained from a commercial grower in Cobscook Bay, Maine, fitted with tags and released.
+Their short-term displacements were compared to current circulation models developed by DFO for the region.
+Receivers were placed in rivers during the spawning season to determine if the fish survived to enter them.
+Results were used to evaluate the potential to recapture escaped farmed salmon in this fast $(3kn-5kn)$ environment.
+Dates during which research took place Winter/spring 2005 Area in which research took place Cobscook Bay, Maine, USA; Quoddy Region, NB, Canada Estimated number and weight of salmon retained 400 fish, tagged and released Resources Estimated cost of the Approx. £114,000 for operations, salaries and acoustic tags research project Approx. £68,000 for receiver arrays Approx £91,000 for smolt wheels (Partner contribution: 6 wheels and their operation) Total Approx £273,000 Principal Supporting Partners: Heritage Salmon Number of participating scientists 8 Name of coordinating Dr. Fred Whoriskey: scientist in charge of project asfres@nb.aibn.com Details of research Small boats (less than 20 feet in length) vessels, e.g. name, registration, call sign and Chartered fishing vessel (approx 35 feet) for gear deployment description of vessel Type and amount of gear Up to 76 VR 2 acoustic receivers and other equipment to be used 400 acoustic tags Details of any collaborating countries